mooxphp/moox/README.md

 ## Builder:

 - Builder does not register sp, why?
 Seems to work
+- Fix problem with asset loading, mix error, see https://blade-ui-kit.com/docs/0.x/installation (Production) ... test with blade-ui-kit, when unsure if it works mixing 3rd party assets.
+- How to include all assets as original sources?
+Better than 3rd party CDN?
 - Add languages for translation to builder
 - Banner static or https://banners.beyondco.de/
 - Remove most of dependencies, add livewire to dev-deps